testomatio/reporter/docs/frameworks.md

 > Specify a command to run with `-c` option in `start-test-run`

 Use `--env-file <envfile>` option to load environment variables from .env file.
-Inside env file TESTOMATIO credentials like `TESTOMATIO` api key or [S3 config](#attaching-test-artifacts) can be stored.
+Inside env file TESTOMATIO credentials like `TESTOMATIO` api key or [S3 config for artifacts](./artifacts).

 Command `start-test-run` is used to initiate a single run report before all workers are started.
 Each worker will report to the same Run, and after all workers and codeceptjs finishes, this will finish the run report.